Languages at Leicester

 Fees: £300* (payable in two termly instalments of £150 each)

-This course will be taught in a small group.
-It requires a minimum of 7 and it can have up to a maximum of 12 students.
-The course fee includes all tuition, access to VLE (virtual learning environment), handouts and any tests/exams, but not a textbook.
+This course requires a minimum of 7 and it can have up to a maximum of 14 students.
+The course fee includes all tuition, access to Blackboard, handouts and any tests/exams, but not a textbook.

-Term 1 runs from October to December, Term 2 from January to March and Term 3 from April to July.
+Term 1 runs from October to December and Term 2 from January to March.
 A full course comprises 60 learning hours.
 Lessons are two hours long and take place once a week.
 When enrolling you are committing to the full 20 weeks.
 There is the option to pay for the full course in one payment or two instalments.
+UoL students can apply for the Bursary Fund.
 You are welcome to join in the second term of a course if you have previous knowledge and experience of the language.

 Enrol now